Bertram suburb profile

 Bertram rental market trends

-The rental market in Bertram has experienced a moderate increase, with house rents rising 7.9% over the past year to $640 per week.
-However, there is no data available for unit rents, indicating a potential lack of unit rental properties in the area.
-Bertram continues to attract interest due to its affordability and proximity to key amenities, making it a viable option for families and investors.
+The rental market in Bertram has experienced modest growth, with house rents increasing by 3.2% over the past year to $650 per week.
+There is no data available for unit rents, indicating a potential lack of unit rental properties in the area.
+Bertram remains a stable market for house rentals, appealing to families and individuals seeking suburban living.

 Suburbs near Bertram